Practical Application to Advanced Analytics

 - How to apply the use of chatbot technology with text analytics using available cloud technology.

 College level coursework in statistics is required.
-If you are pursuing the CPDA Certification and do not already have that background, it is expected that students will complete Foundation of Statistics before taking this course and also Data Mining.
+If you are pursuing the CPDA Certification and do not already have that background, it is required that students complete Introductory Statistics for Data Analytics before taking this course and also Data Mining.
 Please contact the program with questions or for clarification.

 This class requires you to use the statistical software package called R (The R Project for Statistical Computing;(http://www.r-project.org/).
 This software package is available as Free Software.